Chart Color Schemes

 Devonport has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Infrastructure changes significantly influence local performance.
-AreaSearch identified 19 projects potentially impacting the area.
-Key projects include Devonport Mental Health Hub, Devonport Oval Sports Complex, Devonport Showground Housing Development, and Spirit of Tasmania New Vessels and Port Upgrade.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 19 projects potentially affecting this region.
+Notable initiatives include Devonport Mental Health Hub, Devonport Oval Sports Complex, Devonport Showground Housing Development, and Spirit of Tasmania New Vessels and Port Upgrade.
 The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.